joomla/Manual/docs/general-concepts/web-asset-manager.md

 ### Add inline script

-Addittionaly to script files WebAssetManager allow to add an inline script, and maintain their relation to the file asset.
+Addittionally to script files WebAssetManager allow to add an inline script, and maintain their relation to the file asset.
 Inline script may be placed directly before the dependency, after the dependency, or as usual after all scripts.

-Inline asset may have a name as well as other assets (but not required), the name can be used to retrive the asset item form a registry, or as dependecy to another inline asset.
+Inline asset may have a name as well as other assets (but not required), the name can be used to retrieve the asset item form a registry, or as dependency to another inline asset.
 If name not specified then will be used generated name based on a content hash.

 ```php
 /** @var Joomla\CMS\WebAsset\WebAssetManager $wa */